teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 A: No. If a stage requires a non-null element from one of multiple input ports, it must iterate over all input ports and skip all input ports with a null element.
 	Hence, skipping is only possible if we do not switch the thread upon the first null element.

+Q: Should front stages always be added to the back of the queue?
+A: Yes.
+If there are two front stages E and F with priorities of 4 and 5, respectively, then E gets a chance to be executed.